frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Keys will be generated when a sub-CA is created, according to the user-supplied parameters.
 If replica exist, they will become aware of the new sub-CA when LDAP replication occurs, but they will not have the signing key.
 A mechanism for distributing the keys is needed.

+In the initial implementation, the sub-CA signing key (which is used to sign certificates) will also be used for signing CRLs and OCSP responses.
+This simplifies the implementation and configuration, and means that only one private key needs to be replicated.
+Support for delegated OCSP and CRL signing could be implemented at a later time, if the use case emerges.

 Signing certificates and keys are currently stored in the NSS database at ``/var/lib/pki/pki-tomcat/alias``.
 Sub-CA signing keys